-The Dual Output Fast Read with 4byte address (3Ch) is similar to the standard Fast Read with 4byte address (0Ch) instruction except that data is output on two pins, DQ_0 and DQ_1 , instead of just DQ_1 .
+The Dual Output Fast Read with 4byte address (3Ch) is similar to the standard Fast Read with 4byte address (0Ch) instruction except that data is output on two pins, $DQ_0$ and $DQ_1$ , instead of just $DQ_1$ .
 This allows data to be transferred from the device at twice the rate of standard SPI device's.
 The Dual Output Fast Read with 4byte address instruction is ideal for quickly downloading code from to RAM upon power-up or for applications that cache code-segments to RAM for execution.

-Similar to the Fast Read with 4byte address instruction, the Dual Output Fast Read with 4byte address instruction can operation at the highest possible frequency of FR (see AC Electrical Characteristics).
+Similar to the Fast Read with 4byte address instruction, the Dual Output Fast Read with 4byte address instruction can operation at the highest possible frequency of $F_R$ (see AC Electrical Characteristics).
 This is accomplished by adding eight dummy clocks after the 32-bit address as shown in Dual Output Fast Read with 4byte address Instruction Sequence Diagram figure.
 The dummy clocks allow the device's internal circuits additional time for setting up the initial address.
 The input data during the dummy clock is "don't care".
 However, the DI pin should be high-impedance prior to the falling edge of the first data out clock.

+Figure 21.
 Dual Output Fast Read with 4byte address Instruction Sequence Diagram

-Dual Input / Output FAST_READ (BBh)
+Dual Input / Output FAST\READ (BBh)

-The Dual I/O Fast Read (BBh) instruction allows for improved random access while maintaining two IO pins, DQ_0 and DQ_1 .
+The Dual I/O Fast Read (BBh) instruction allows for improved random access while maintaining two IO pins, $DQ_0$ and $DQ_1$ .
 It is similar to the Dual Output Fast Read (3Bh) instruction but with the capability to input the Address bits (A23-0 or A31-0, depends on address mode state) two bits per clock.
-This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.

 The Dual I/O Fast Read instruction enable double throughput of Serial Flash in read mode.
 The address is latched on rising edge of CLK, and data of every two bits (interleave 2 I/O pins) shift out on the falling edge of CLK at a maximum frequency.
 The first address can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single Dual I/O Fast Read instruction.
-To access higher address (larger than 128Mb) in 3 byte address mode, user can issue Write Extended Register (C5h) operation before Dual Input / Output FAST_READ (BBh).
+To access higher address (larger than 128Mb) in 3 byte address mode, user can issue Write Extended Register (C5h) operation before Dual Input / Output FAST\READ (BBh).
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing Dual I/O Fast Read instruction, the following address/dummy/data out will perform as 2-bit instead of previous 1-bit, as shown in Dual Input / Output Fast Read Instruction Sequence Diagram figure.

+Figure 22.
 Dual Input / Output Fast Read Instruction Sequence Diagram

-Dual Input / Output FAST_READ with 4byte address (BCh)
+Dual Input / Output FAST\READ with 4byte address (BCh)

 The Dual I/O Fast Read with 4byte address (BCh) instruction allows for improved random access while maintaining two IO pins, DQ0 and DQ1.
 It is similar to the Dual Output Fast Read with 4byte address(3Ch) instruction but with the capability to input the Address bits (A31-0) two bits per clock.
-This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.